Woman In Tanning Bed Applying Tanning Oil

 Tanning in a tanning bed saves you time, and it can be better for your skin.
 Your tan will develop quicker in a tanning bed, and you have better control over preventing your skin from burning.

-Many people want to use tanning oils in a tanning bed to try and speed up the process, but you have to be careful with the tanning oil that you use.
+Many people want to use tanning oils in a tanning bed to try and speed up the process, but you have to be careful with the tanning oil you use.

-Is it okay to use outdoor tanning oil in a tanning bed?
-No, you should not use outdoor tanning oil in a tanning bed, as outdoor tanning oil contains mineral oil which could really damage the tanning bed.
+No, you should not use outdoor tanning oil in a tanning bed.
+Outdoor tanning oil contains mineral oil, which could damage the tanning bed.
 Most salons state quite clearly that you should not use outdoor tanning oil in a tanning bed.

 Outdoor tanning oils might also damage your skin if used in a tanning bed, so it does help to know what you should and shouldn’t do in a tanning salon, and what will give you the best results!